weecology/sad-comparison/chapter3.md

 <!--negative binomial vs. Poisson gamma:  Needs help regarding language and correctness-->
 Negative binomial
-Connolly et al. used the Poisson gamma distribution as a good description of the neutral theory model in their analysis [@connolly2014].
-We used the negative binomial as an alternative formulation of the Poisson gamma.
+Connolly et al. used the negative binomial (referred to in their paper as the Poisson gamma distribution) as a good description of the neutral theory model in their analysis [@connolly2014].

 Lognormal
 The lognormal distribution is one of the classic and most frequently used models used to describe the shape of the species abundance distribution [@mcgill2003].
 While there are both continuous and discrete forms of this distribution, the discrete form of the distribution is more appropriate to use with abundance data [@bulmer1974].
 We used the Poisson lognormal, the discrete form of the distribution, in our analyses.